ronnyml/snowplow-wiki/technical-documentation/1a-trackers/snowplow-tracker-protocol.md

                                       }
 ```

-Example of a custom context attached to the _watch-video-clip_ structured event from above using base 64 encoding and the key `cx`:
+Example of a custom context attached to the _watch-video-clip_ structured event from above using URL-safe Base64 encoding and the key `cx`:

 ```
 uid=aeb1691c5a0ee5a6    // User ID